28.09.2022

 Did you know? – They are located at the back of the top of your head.
 If you were to casually lean back in your chair with your hands clasped behind your head they would almost certainly be covering the parietal lobes.

-A little clumsy – Damage to the parietal lobes can cause a number of problem all of which could be seen as clumsiness, for example it can affect hand-eye co-ordination.
+A little clumsy – Damage to the parietal lobes can cause several problems.
+All of which could be seen as clumsiness, for example, it can affect hand-eye coordination.
 It can also cause a lack of awareness of certain body parts and their surrounding space.
 Together these can give a general impression of behaving like “a bull in a china shop”.

 Provide Rehabilitation – Each programme is individually designed to address the problems identified and also the personal targets of the individual.
 The programme will be delivered by a professionally qualified, experienced Reach Programme Manager who will work with the individual to overcome the challenges.
-Reach may recommend that other specialist, such as educational consultants, are utilised to work on some specific issues.
+Reach may recommend that other specialists, such as educational consultants, be utilised to work on some specific issues.

-Target focused, time limited – Rehabilitation is an active process of addressing problems.
+Target-focused, time-limited – Rehabilitation is an active process of addressing problems.
 At the beginning of the programme targets will be identified and achieving these will indicate that the rehabilitation programme is complete.
-An exception to this are children who will benefit from rehabilitation input at each of the major developmental stages in their development.
+An exception to this is children who will benefit from rehabilitation input at each of the major developmental stages in their development.
 Typically these developmental stages roughly equate to starting and moving between schools.